Infinite sumsets in $U^k(\Phi)$-uniform sets: Introduction

 Szemerédi's Theorem asserts that any subset of the natural numbers with positive density contains arbitrarily long arithmetic progressions.
 Different proofs of this theorem have played a central role in the development of additive combinatorics.
 In particular, since the introduction of Gowers norms in his proof of Szemerédi's Theorem \cite{gowers2001newszemeredi}, \emph{uniform sets} and related versions of \emph{pseudo-random sets} have been useful for finding finite patterns in subsets of the integers.
 For example, Gowers norms were used by Green and Tao to find arbitrarily long arithmetic progression in the set of prime numbers \cite{Green_Tao08} and Green, Tao and Ziegler established the connection to correlations with nilsequences by proving the related inverse theorem \cite{Green_Tao_Ziegler12}.

-The ergodic counterpart, \emph{Host-Kra seminorms} defined for measure preserving systems and the structure theory of nilfactors started in \cite{Host_Kra_nonconventional_averages_nilmanifolds:2005} have led to new recurrence properties, see for instance \cite{Bergelson_Host_Kra05,donoso_koutsogiannis_Kuca_sun_tsinas2025resolvinghardy, frantzikinakis_host2018logarithmic_sarnak,frantzikinakis_kuca2025joint,Host_Kra05b}.
+The ergodic counterpart, \emph{Host-Kra seminorms} defined for measure preserving systems and the structure theory of pronilfactors started in \cite{Host_Kra_nonconventional_averages_nilmanifolds:2005} have led to new recurrence properties (see \cite{Bergelson_Host_Kra05,donoso_koutsogiannis_Kuca_sun_tsinas2025resolvinghardy, frantzikinakis_host2018logarithmic_sarnak,frantzikinakis_kuca2025joint,Host_Kra05b} and for definition of pronilsystem see \Cref{sec preliminaries}).
 These recurrence results have combinatorial consequences via the Furstenberg correspondence principle that was originally introduced in \cite{Furstenberg77} to also provide an alternative proof of Szemerédi's Theorem.

 More recently, the theory was used by Kra, Moreira, Richter and Roberson in \cite{kmrr_BB,kmrr1,kmrr25}, to established a series of infinite sumsets patterns in sets with positive density.
 This has led to numerous other related sumset results, see \cite{ackelsberg2024counterexamples, ackelsberg2025infinitepolynomial,ackelsberg_jamneshan2025equidistribution,DATI2025abelianBB,charamaras_mountakis2025amenable, hernandez2025infinite, host2019short, kousek2025asymmetric, kousek_radic2025unrestrictedBB}.
 In \cite{kmrr25}, it is showed that for set of positive density $A \subset \N$ and $k\in \N$, there exist an infinite set $B \subset \N$ and an integer $t \geq 0$ such that